-Cancer support groups are a wonderful outlet for many patients, offering a web of support information for those who choose to participate.
+Cancer support groups are a wonderful outlet for many patients, offering a web of support and information for those who choose to participate.
 If you have recently been diagnosed with cancer or are going through treatment, you may have realized the importance of support in your life from others who are living through a similar experience.
 You also may be confused or do not know how to find a support group that meets your emotional or informational needs in your journey with treatment.
-Joining a cancer support community can help you manage your emotions offer you valuable information about the type of cancer you have treatment options.
-In this article, you will learn how to look for choose a cancer support group that fits what you need.
+Joining a cancer support community can help you manage your emotions and offer you valuable information about the type of cancer you have and treatment options.
+In this article, you will learn how to look for and choose a cancer support group that fits what you need.

 Background

 Online support groups are a place for you to meet people with cancer in the comfort of your own home.
-These meetings can take place in webinars, “chat rooms”, social media, in moderated discussion groups.
-These meetings are ideal for many cancer patients because they do not require travelling, limit exposure to pathogens, can be scheduled in a way that fits your schedule.
+These meetings can take place in webinars, “chat rooms”, social media, and in moderated discussion groups.
+These meetings are ideal for many cancer patients because they do not require travelling, limit exposure to pathogens, and can be scheduled in a way that fits your schedule.

 Support groups that take place in person carry the benefit of meeting people with a similar experience directly.
 These meetings are usually led by a trained moderator.
 The environment in these meetings tend to promote a closeness because you can interact with the members of the meeting in a social setting that is removed from the stresses of home.